Sandwell Local Plan Frequently Asked Questions

 What happened to the Black Country Plan?

-In the past Sandwell Council has worked with the other Black Country Authorities (Dudley, Walsall and Wolverhampton) to prepare a Local Plan for the whole region called the Black Country Plan.
+In the past Sandwell Council has worked with the other Black Country Authorities (Dudley, Walsall and Wolverhampton) to prepare a Local Plan for the whole sub-region called the Black Country Plan.
 The four authorities had prepared a draft version of the Black Country Plan and consulted residents and interested people.

 Further information about the demise of the Black Country Plan is included within a report that was taken to Cabinet on 16 November 2022 (item 206/21 refers).